Daily Quizzes

 Gravitational fields explain the effect a huge body exerts on the surrounding space.
 The gravitational field at any point in space is the amount of force the small test mass would feel at that point, which is divided by the unit mass of the test mass.

 The amount of potential energy per unit mass at a point in a gravitational field is referred to as the gravitational potential.
-In the case of the point mass, the gravitational potential V at a distance r of the mass
+In the case of the point mass, the gravitational potential V at a distance r from the mass

 Where: